 - First and foremost, visit a medical practitioner for a full assessment immediately following your accident.

 - Next, contact us for a free consultation about your case.
-All of our lawyers have expertise dealing with head and brain injuries and we can help you (and your loved ones) figure out a plan that lets you focus on recovery.
+All of our lawyers have experience dealing with head and brain injuries and we can help you (and your loved ones) figure out a plan that lets you focus on recovery.
 If you retain us we handle the details of obtaining a settlement that fairly compensates you for your injuries and the cost of future care.

 Concussions: Symptoms, Treatment and Recovery